apache/buildstream/doc/source/arch_cachekeys.rst

 For elements without build dependencies the ``strong`` cache key is identical to the ``weak`` cache key.

+Note that dependencies which are not required at build time do not affect either kind of key.

 Strict build plan
 -----------------
 This is the default build plan that exclusively uses ``strong`` cache keys